ovh/docs/pages/cloud/storage/enterprise-file-storage-faq/guide.en-gb.md

 ### Where are snapshots stored?

 Your snapshots are stored at the same level as your service.
-Snapshots are replicated on two separate servers in two different racks within a datacentre.
+Snapshots are replicated on two separate servers in two different racks within a data centre.
 In parallel, OVHcloud takes a daily snapshot at a remote site.

 ### How do I track the usage of pools and volumes?

 There are no integrated metrics for monitoring pool and volume usage yet.

-## Price and pricing
+## Pricing

 ### What type of pricing is linked to the service?